Stiles-X/GuessingGameAPI/README.txt

 In other words, 'ConsoleApp' is a 'UI'/'front-end' over 'CoreAPI'.

 The 'CoreAPI' is amde up of 2 parts.
 The 'API' and 'CoreGame'.
+The 'CoreAPI' can be used as a base for other implementation, and can be used in code.

 CoreGame